siangernlow/tp/docs/UserGuide.md

 #### Adding a location

-When you want to add a location to VirusTracker, you can use the following command.
+If you want to add a location to VirusTracker, you can use the following command.

 Format: `addLocation idl/ID n/NAME a/ADDRESS`